arya-tama/chewing_detection/README.md

 ![An image](images/eyeglasses.JPG)<!-- .element height="50%" width="50%" -->

 The scenario used for recording: before chewing, during chewing and after chewing.
 Recording files are stored on a flash memory for further analysis.
-A pipeline is proposed for bite detection algorithm:
+The following pipeline is proposed for bite detection algorithm:

 ![An image](images/pipeline.JPG)<!-- .element height="10%" width="10%" -->